systemPipeR/systemPipeShiny/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This tool is under devleopment...
+This tool is under devleopment, please do not install for now...

 An online demo of [SystempipeShiny](https://lezhang.shinyapps.io/systemPipeS/).
 This application is hosted by a small server.
 Please do not use it for production activities.
 Heavy taks will crash it and disconnect you from it.